pkuma-msft/pkuma-msft.github.io/azure-test-plans/articles/testcase-import-export-csv.md

 - Retaining formatting of the test steps is not supported. **WARNING: If you rely on the test step formatting, then exporting-importing will make you lose the formatting!!
 Please do not use the import/export feature in this case.**
 - [Update 8th Jun 2020] Local parameters and Shared parameters are now supported!
 ~~Local parameters and Shared Parameters in a test case are not supported while exporting or importing.~~
 - [Update 6th July 2020] Most common error scenarios are now handled properly!
-~~- Graceful error handling and data validation is not supported.
-This is work in progress and will get better with future updates.
+~~Graceful error handling and data validation is not supported.
+This is work in progress and will get better with future updates.~~
 - Delete operation is not supported.
 If you delete or remove a test case from CSV and import it; the test case will not get deleted from the suite or team project.
 - When creating new test cases via importing, you must set the state of the test case to ```Design```.
 Other state values during test case creation are not supported.